klefstad-teaching/ICS-45C-HW7/README.md

 3. `git push --set-upstream origin main`

 to push your changes to your private GitHub repository, and then submit `hw7` to `Gradescope`.

+> ⚠️ Be sure your #includes and using match exactly what is specified, for the autograder to run your submission with our own test programs.

+### Grading criteria

+Points are allotted for
+- Preventing memory leaks.
+Major points are deducted for mismatched `new` and `delete` and other memory errors.
+- Passing tests of functional correctness without crashing.
+- Printing `Array` and `Matrix` in the proper format.
+- Correctness of constructors (including copy constructor) and destructors.

+*We may adjust grades manually when warranted.
+For example, a submission that attempts to defraud the autograder points by not implementing the requirements may be given a 0.*

 ## Credit